insidewhy/cc.loader/README.md

 })
 ```

-A module itself can be a Joose class.
-The following two files show how to create and use such a class:
+A module itself can be a Joose class:
 ```javascript
 // file: lib/root/Enemy.js
 cc.module('root.Enemy').class({